 Students enroll in one of the following courses.
 Note: Syllabi are for course approval and reference only.
 Students will receive up-to-date syllabi when their courses begin.

-CAS EC 464: The Pacific Rim: Economic and Political Orders (4 credits)
+- CAS EC 464 The Pacific Rim: Economic and Political Orders (4 credits)

-The region viewed from a ‘political economy’ perspective by critically examining the interaction of economic, political, military, and ideological forces.
+- The region viewed from a ‘political economy’ perspective by critically examining the interaction of economic, political, military, and ideological forces.
 Transformation of the Pacific Basin over the post-World War II period, examining the endeavors to construct a Western regional order based on introducing and stimulating capitalist development, the subsequent integration of the region, and the various tensions and contradictions to the maintenance of order.
-Mack.
-Syllabus

-CAS GE 330: Sustainable Sydney - Sustainable Australia (4)
+- CAS GE 330 Sustainable Sydney - Sustainable Australia (4)

-Provides a thorough introduction to the challenges facing urban sustainability projects, using Sydney as the urban model.
+- Provides a thorough introduction to the challenges facing urban sustainability projects, using Sydney as the urban model.
 Topics studied include resource consumption, food production and management, power and energy, and models for future development.
 Includes guest speakers and field trips.
-Syllabus

-CAS PO 260: The Australian Political System (4)
+- CAS PO 260 The Australian Political System (4)

 Students enroll in a four-credit internship placement.
 Course numbers depend on the field of specialization in which the students complete their internships.
-Placements are contingent upon the students’ past experiences, professional interests, and relevant academic history, as well as the availability of opportunities in any given semester; flexibility is essential.
+Placements are contingent upon the student's past experiences, professional interests, and relevant academic history, as well as the availability of opportunities in any given semester; flexibility is essential.

-- CAS AH 505 Internship in Arts/Architecture
+- CAS AH 505 Internship in Arts/Arts Administration

 - CAS EC 497 Internship in Business/Economics